DjangoGirls/tutorial/deploy/README.md

 ## mysite/local_settings.py

 There is a difference between settings we are using locally (on our computer) and settings for our server.
-For example, we don't want the errors to be visible to the user in the browser.
+Heroku is using one database, and your computer is using a different database.
 That's why we need to create a seperate file for settings that will only be available for our local enviroment.

 Go ahead and create `mysite/mysite/local_settings.py` file.
-It should contain your `DATABASE` setup from your `mysite/mysite/settings.py` file and `DEBUG` set to `True`.
+It should contain your `DATABASE` setup from your `mysite/mysite/settings.py` file.
 Just like that:

     DATABASES = {
         'default': {